vimeo/psalm/docs/language_server.md

 **ALE**

-LSP supported was recently added to [ALE](https://github.com/w0rp/ale)'s master branch, but not yet in a tagged release.
+LSP support was recently added to [ALE](https://github.com/w0rp/ale)'s master branch, but not yet in a tagged release.

 **vim-lsp**